 From time to time, we, our customers or third-parties with whom we work may receive letters, including letters from various industry participants, alleging infringement of their patents.
 Although we are not currently aware of any parties pursuing or intending to pursue infringement claims against us, we cannot assure you that we will not be subject to such claims in the future.
 Also, because patent applications in the United States and many other jurisdictions are kept confidential for 18 months before they are published, we may be unaware of pending patent applications that relate to our solar cells.
 Our third-party suppliers may also become subject to infringement claims, which in turn could negatively impact our business.
 We may also initiate claims to defend our intellectual property.
 We recently terminated a license as to which we have not paid royalties since the second quarter of 2004 because our current products do not use the licensed technology.
 However, the licensor could challenge our actions and litigate against us.
 Intellectual property litigation is expensive and time-consuming and could divert management's attention from our business and could have a material adverse effect on our business, operating results or financial condition.
 If there is a successful claim of infringement against us, our customers or our third-party intellectual property providers, we may be required to pay substantial damages to the party claiming infringement, stop selling products or using technology that contains the allegedly infringing intellectual property, or enter into royalty or license agreements that may not be available on acceptable terms, if at all.
 Parties making infringement claims may also be able to bring an action before the International Trade Commission that could result in an order stopping the importation into the United States of our solar cells.
-All these judgments could materially damage our business.
-We may have to develop non-infringing technology, and our failure in doing so or obtaining licen
+All these judgments rights on a timely basis could have a material adverse effect on our business.